Death Valley & Beyond

 • Day 5: Some clouds rolled in overnight and we get an absolutely a brilliant sunrise over the sand dunes as we find ripples, curves, and leading lines to amplify our compositions!
 Right after breakfast, we start the long drive to the Racetrack - the home of the moving rocks!
 We stop en route at the massive Ubehebe Crater.
 Once at the Racetrack, we explore various areas and stay out after sunset to photograph the blue hour.
 It's a very late night arrival back at the hotel.

 • Day 6: Due to the late night arrival, we catch up on some much needed sleep.
-We meet mid-morning for a quick image critique before loading up and heading back to Las Vegas, arriving at the airport around 2PM.
+We meet that morning for a quick image critique before loading up and heading back to Las Vegas, arriving at the airport around noon.

 Death Valley Photo Workshop